sybrew/the-seo-framework/readme.txt

 * The factory function yields many failsafe capturers so we can make future changes with peace of mind.
 This isn't possible with PHP functions.
 * As more than three quarters the plugin's code is dormant on most pages, in future major releases we're going to cut off the "façade" class loading (where everything's accessible via `$this`), and split them into interfacing factories, e.g.: `the_seo_framework()->generate( 'url' )::set( 'id', 1 )::get( 'relative' )`.
 More on this will follow for 3.2 or later after a class-map draft is set up.
 Or goal is to minimize performance overhead; aiming to improve it further.
 TODO revise this.

-**For developers: HTML Script changes:**
+**For developers: JavaScript changes:**

 * The original JS file (stemming from August 2015) was a God Object container, which grew over 3000 lines of code.
 So, we split the code over multiple objects, thus files, to improve maintainability and added a script loader.
 * Theoretically, we could've auto-combined the files in the loader (like WP `load-scripts.php` does), but we figured most servers use HTTP/2 now.
 And, if they don't, they should.
 * With this introduction, most of the split-off code's API has been dropped, without deprecation.
 We plan to incorporate the new API into the Extension Manager, which now maintains its own versions of almost everything.
-* We've also removed the externs file, as we long moved to Babel instead of Closure Compiler.
+* We've also removed the externs files, as we long moved to favor Babel, instead of Closure Compiler.

+**For everyone: Downgrade precautions:**

+* This plugin can be downgraded, and we try to allow downgrading without issues for at least one major version, or one year; whichever is later.
+* Sometimes, we need to go out of our way to make this possible; so, in this update, two settings require attention.

+1. Robots:
+	* When you downgrade from v3.1 to an earlier version of TSF, the Media/Attachment "noindex", "nofollow", and "noarchive" values may be reset.
+	* Double-check those settings when you do.
+It's found under "SEO Settings -> Robots Meta Settings".
+Labeled "Apply 'noindex/nofollow/noarchive' to Attachment Pages?"
+	* This is precautionary, because TSF maintains a copy of the old settings' keys and your values throughout the v3.1.x update cycle.
+	* So, although unlikely, failing to correctly reset this setting may cause your site to drop in SERP.
+2. Title Separator:
+	* The title separator option has been renamed as it was mispelled.
+This makes expanding the API more convenient.
+	* This separator may be reset to a pipe `|`.
+	* This is precautionary, because TSF maintains a copy of the old settings key and your value throughout the v3.1.x update cycle.

 ## Detailed log